AlejandroJuarezVazquez/Financial_Ratio_Analisis_NVIDIA/README.md

 # Financial_Ratio_Analisis_NVIDIA
-In this project, I show Financial Ratios and their formulas from the last 4 fiscal years from Nvidia, one of the biggest and most important companies in the world nowadays.
+In this project, I show Financial Ratios and their formulas from the last 4 fiscal years from NVIDIA using Financial Statements, one of the biggest and most important companies in the world nowadays.

+I also included an analysis for the cash flow.

 I used a lot of tools for this analysis, such as Python and Pandas for downloading the financial states by using the Yahoo Finance API.
 Then, I used Excel for the analysis with all the financial ratios.